neverstopbuilding/blog/src/_posts/2013-05-24-saucelabs.md

 Finally you can find the source code for the presentation over at Github: [https://github.com/jasonrobertfox/demo-sauce-labs](https://github.com/jasonrobertfox/demo-sauce-labs)

 ##Thanks
-Thanks to all who came out an supported, and especially to [@TourDeDave](https://twitter.com/TourDeDave) and [@DCSelenium](https://twitter.com/DCSelenium) for holding the [meetup](http://www.meetup.com/DC-Selenium-Meetup-Group/).
+Thanks to all who came out an supported, and especially to [@TourDeDave](https://twitter.com/TourDeDave) and DCAST for holding the [meetup](http://www.meetup.com/D-CAST/).
 If anyone has any follow up questions, don't hesitate to contact me below!